squinkylabs/SquinkyVCV/docs/shaper.md

 On the other hand, if you are using Shaper to process control voltages, it is essential that the DC be preserved.

 Like most waveshapers, the first version of Shaper did not have highpass filters, and hence would output a lot of DC.
 The second version had the filter to block DC, but they were always on, making it bad for CV processing.
 This third version of Shaper finally gives the user a choice.

+## About stereo

+There are two sets on inputs and outputs.
+They share the same settings, so are convenient for processing stereo signals.
+A channel will only use CPU resources if both its input and output are patched.

 ## Typical Uses